-Stage two involves classifying tone for each category in Table 2 based on the content of the corresponding text blocks.
+Stage two involves classifying tone for each category in Appendix Table A2 based on the content of the corresponding text blocks.
 Three separate tonal classifications are permitted for each category: positive, negative and neutral.
 The coding method therefore allows us to capture concurrent instances of positive, negative and neutral tone for the same category.
 Consistent with Asquith et al. (2005), however, each category-tone combination is coded in a binary manner and as a result the method does not capture tone intensity (i.e., multiple text blocks with the same tenor for a given category).
 We use negative and positive keyword lists from LM (2011) and Schleicher and Walker (2010) as a basis for determining tone, with our manual application permitting contextualization and disambiguation of keywords.
 For example, the keyword "declining" is negative when used in the context of sales but is positive when used in relation to costs.
 A conservative approach to coding tone is adopted whereby the default is neutral unless a text block contains a statement that is unambiguously positive or negative.
 Our prospects (management challenges) metric for the n^{th} research note is the number of negatively toned categories scaled by the total number of categories in the report.
-Following equation (3), we define $PROSP_NEG^{RN}$ and $CHALLENGE^{RN}$ for the q^{th} earnings surprise as the median of the corresponding four report-level values.
+Following equation (3), we define PROSP NEG^{RN} and CHALLENGE^{RN} for the q^{th} earnings surprise as the median of the corresponding four report-level values.

-Report uncertainty is coded using an automated procedure similar to that described above for conference calls.
-Specifically, we extract text from the body of the n^{th} research note (i.e., excluding boilerplate regulatory statements) and count the number of uncertainty-related words using a java script.
-Since research notes comprise formal written text, we rely exclusively on LM's uncertainty dictionary.9 Report-level uncertainty is the aggregate number of uncertainty-related words scaled by the total number of words in the report.
+Report uncertainty is coded using an automated procedure similar to that described above for conference calls using LM's uncertainty dictionary.11 Report-level uncertainty is the aggregate number of uncertainty-related words scaled by the total number of words in the report.
 Finally, we define $UNCERT^{RN}$ for earnings announcement q as the median report-level value computed using the four reports.